-Underpinned by The method should be based on data that is valid for the valid data area under consideration.
-Transparency and The method needs to be understood and should be able clarity to be replicated by others.
-Appropriate to level The method should be appropriate in terms of cost and of risk data requirements for the planning problem being addressed; i.e. the degree of vulnerability to a supply demand deficit.
-Logical and The method should command confidence to practitioners theoretical and decision makers.
-It should address those factors that approach people believe drive water demand, and it should be relevant to historical trends.
+Criteria Comment Acceptance by stakeholders The method should stand up to scrutiny from the regulators, and other external stakeholders, including customers.
+Explicit treatment of uncertainty The method should recognise that there will be uncertainty around the forecast, and should quantify the level of uncertainty.
+Underpinned by valid data The method should be based on data that is valid for the area under consideration.
+Transparency and clarity The method needs to be understood and should be able to be replicated by others.
+Appropriate to level of risk The method should be appropriate in terms of cost and data requirements for the planning problem being addressed; i.e. the degree of vulnerability to a supply demand deficit.
+Logical and theoretical approach The method should command confidence to practitioners and decision makers.
+It should address those factors that people believe drive water demand, and it should be relevant to historical trends.
 Empirical validation The method should enable comparison to outturns or past projections.
 It should be possible to test the method on past data to predict demand, and predict any explanatory factors used in the forecast.
-Explicit treatment The method should be able to take account of the of factors that different factors which drive household demand, and explain HH different segments of consumers with respect to consumption household water use.
-Flexibility to cope The method should be method flexible enough to run with new scenarios different household consumption forecasts.
+Explicit treatment of factors that explain HH consumption The method should be able to take account of the different factors which drive household demand, and different segments of consumers with respect to household water use.
+Flexibility to cope with new scenarios The method should be method flexible enough to run different household consumption forecasts.